Residency@TCSJ

 CLICK ON A TAB TO LEARN MORE

-• Bachelor’s Degree of Higher from a regionally accredited institution
+- Bachelor’s Degree or higher from a regionally accredited institution

-• Certificate of Clearance View Details, View Tutorial Video
+- Certificate of Clearance or valid document issued by the California Commission on Teacher Credentialing View Details, View Tutorial Video

 July 2024-Start Program (In-Person Cohort):